 Starch is a major storage material in seeds mainly stored in the endosperm but can also be found in the embryo and cotyledons.
 The non-living starchy substances in the endosperms are surrounded by a layer of secretary cells called as aleurone layer.
-Gibberellin initiates the synthesis of numerous enzymes in the aleurone that are secreted into the endosperm including amylases that hydrolyses starch to sugar (simple sugar and maltose) that are eventually synthesized into sucrose for transport to the embryo axis.
+Gibberellin initiates the synthesis of numerous enzymes in the aleurone that are secreted into the endosperm including amylases that hydrolyses starch to sugar (simple sugar and maltos) that are eventually synthesized into sucrose for transport to the embryo axis.
 Some enzymes break down the cell walls of the endosperm to allow movement of sucrose to the scutellum for transport to the growing axis.

 Lipids are stored in specialized structures called oil bodies located in the endosperm and cotyledons of seeds.
 Glyoxysomes and mitochondria are involved in the catabolism of lipids in the oil bodies.
-Lipids are mainly stored in the form of triacyl glycerides which are catabolized to glycerol and free fatty acids.
+Lipids are mainly stored in the form of triacylglycerides which are catabolized to glycerol and free fatty acids.
 Free fatty acids are moved to the glyoxysome (the specialized structures present in oil-storing seeds only).
-Free fatty acids are converted to the organic acids, malate, and succinate using enzymes in the glyoxylate in glyoxysomes through glyoxylate cycle.
-Glyoxysomes and glyoxylate cycle are unique feature of germinating seeds and are not found in any other part of the plant.
+Free fatty acids is converted to the organic acids, malate, and succinate using enzymes in the glyoxylate in glyoxysomes through glyoxylate cycle.
+Glyoxysomes and the glyoxylate cycle are unique feature of germinating seeds and are not found in any other part of the plant.
 The end product this biochemical process is the production of sucrose from storage lipids for use by the developing embryo.

-6.2.4 Measures of Germination
+4.3.5 Measures of Germination

 Germination is said to have competed when either the radical protrudes through the seed coverings or the seedling emerges from soil or media.
 In either case, the time needed for individual seed among the seed lot to complete germination usually produces a sigmoidal germination curve which is indicative of the way a seed population behaves.
 There is an initial delay in the start of germination and then a rapid increase in the number of seeds that germinate, followed by a decrease in their appearance over time.
-It is not necessary that all the seeds of the seed lot germinate; only the viable seeds germinate.
+It is not necessary that all the seeds of the seed lot germinate, only the viable seeds germinate.
 There are three different measure through which germination is measured.
 These are Germination percentage, Germination rate and Germination uniformity.

-- a) Germination percentage is the number of seeds that produce a seedling from a seed population expressed as a percentage.
-For example, if 75 seeds germinate from a seed lot of 100 seeds, the germination percentage would be 75 percent (75germinated seeds divided by 100 seeds in the seed lot multiplied by 100 to give a percentage). - b) Germination speed or rate is a measure of how rapid a seed lot germinates.
+a) Germination percentage is the number of seeds that produce a seedling from a seed population expressed as a percentage.
+For example, if 75 seeds germinate from a seed lot of 100 seeds, the germination percentage would be 75 percent (75 germinated seeds divided by 100 seeds in the seed lot multiplied by 100 to give a percentage).

+- b) Germination speed or rate is a measure of how rapid a seed lot germinates.
 It is the time required for a seed lot to reach a predetermined germination percentage.
-For example, the time required for a seed lot to reach50 percent germination based on the final germination percentage.
+For example, the time required for a seed lot to reach 50 percent germination based on the final germination percentage.
 This value is the T50 and can be seen on the sigmoidal and normal distribution curves.
-Since this value is calculated as 50 percent germination based on the final germination based on the final germination seed on the final germination based on the final germination.

-c) Germination uniformity measures how close in time seeds germinate or seedlings emerge.
-In some seed lots, the time between the first and last seedling emergencies clustered closely around the mean time to 50 percent emergence, while in others this time is spread out.
+Since this value is calculated as 50 percent germination based on the final germination. - c) Germination uniformity measures how close in time seeds germinate or seedlings emerge.
+In some seed lots, the time between the first and last seedling emergence is clustered closely around the mean time to 50 percent emergence, while in others this time is spread out.
 One way to express germination uniformity is as the standard deviation around the mean.
-This can be reported as the time to 75 percent germination (T75) minus the time to 25 percent germination (T25).
+This can be reported as the time to 75 per cent germination (T 75) minus the time to 25 per cent germination (T 25).

-6.2.5 Environmental Factors Influencing Germination
+4.3.6 Environmental Factors Influencing Germination